Climate strike 20 September - adults to join youth strikers across the world

 If you are a trade union member, there are more details on our trade union group website about organising through trade unions.

-Updates from around the country
+Updates from around the UK

 The TUC has unanimously passed a motion to support the school student Global Climate Strike on 20th September and has called on TUC affiliate unions to organise a 30 minute work day campaign action to coincide with the school students strike on 20th September.